 - be alert to use of extremist language

-I’m waiting on a book from the library on this topic recommended by rts, so I’m sure I’ll have more to say on the matter after that (you can read my review of On Tyranny here).
+I have more to say on the topic in my review of the book On Tyranny.
 But it’s really rather scary how sheep-like we are.

 - Aeon (2018): Why We Love Tyrants